JRomIV/soundwave-synopsis/README.md

 ## 4. Can we predict whether a song becomes a Billboard hit using its audio features?

-To explore this, I used classification models to predict whether a song was a Billboard hit based on attrubutes like tempo, energy, and whether the song was explicit or a collaboration.
+To explore this, I used classification models to predict whether a song was a Billboard hit based on attributes like tempo, energy, and whether the song was explicit or a collaboration.
 I used two models, **Random Forest** and **XGBoost** and tried different ways of balancing the data to see what worked best.

 Only about 2% of the songs in the dataset were Billboard hits, so the data was very imbalanced.
 To deal with this, I created three different versions of the dataset:
 - **Complete Dataset** – all songs (very imbalanced)